What do you most want to see in Olympic National Park?

 7. Shi Shi Beach to Point of Arches

 Arguably one of the most beautiful beaches in the Pacific Northwest, Shi Shi Beach walk to Point of Arches is a stunning 9-mile roundtrip adventure.
-You start in groves of Sitka spruce, walking through the forest along often very, very muddy trails for two miles.
+You start in groves of Sitka spruce, hiking through the forest along often very, very muddy trails for two miles.
 The last section down to the beach is steep but worth the effort.
 Continue the last 2.5 miles to Point of Arches, which is a mile-long stretch of sea arches.
 Look for sea otters and creatures in tidal pools along the way.

 Be sure to bring a tide table with you to avoid getting trapped when the tide comes up if you head south of Point of Arches.
 Tide tables are available at any visitor center in the park and are mandatory.
 Without a tide table, you could end up trapped when the tides comes up.